CMS comparison 2025: The most popular content management systems

-It’s a jungle out there when looking for the perfect CMS, and it’s easy to get lost in the number of choices when looking for the right one.
+It’s a jungle out there when looking for the perfect CMS, and it’s easy to get lost.
 There are between 250 and 350 different programs currently available on the market.
 From simple building tools to expansive enterprise systems, the possibilities are endless.
-The question you must ask yourself is what CMS requirements you will need to optimally support your planned online project.
+The question that needs answering is what CMS requirements need to be met in order to optimally support your online project.

-There are essentially three central application types for content management systems.
-When selecting a software solution for a new online project, your decision should be based on which area is the most important to your project’s development.
-The common division is between web content management, blog publishing/news, and social publishing/communities.
+Content management systems are typically used in three central areas: web content management, blog publishing/news and social publishing/communities.
+When selecting a software solution for a new web project, you should base your decision on which area is most important to your project’s development.

-To find the best CMS for your project and to benefit from its advantages, a clear understanding of content as well as of your project’s goals is necessary.
+To find the best CMS for your project and to benefit from its advantages, it’s important to have a clear understanding of content as well as of your project’s goals.

 Web content management

-With classic web content management, the main emphasis is on creating and managing online content.
-It’s usually necessary that multiple editors can have access to the backend, which in turn requires complex sharing methods.
-It’s important that the system provides optimized processing for a website with multimedia content.
-Other important factors include the management of user rights, full text search capabilities, an efficient news management system, and the ability to present necessary content in more than one language.
+With classic web content management, the main emphasis is on creating and managing content for the web.
+Multiple editors usually need to have access to the backend, which in turn requires complex sharing and approval methods.
+A system should also be able to efficiently support the use of multimedia content on a website.
+Other important factors include managing user rights, full text search capabilities, an efficient news management system, and the ability to present necessary content in more than one language.

 Blog publishing/news

-This type of application, as the name suggests, is mainly focused on blogging.
-Preparation of content, complex links, and sensible categorization, as well as the ability to link to social media platforms and other web 2.0 functions, are particularly important.
-The abilities to interact with the reader and control the timing of publication entries can also be important features to consider.
-Quickly and easily creating content is equally, if not more important – ideally also being able to do so directly onto a mobile device.
+This use case, as the name suggests, is mainly focused on blogging.
+Here, preparing content, categorization, finding links and linking to social media platforms and other web 2.0 functions is particularly important.
+The ability to interact with the reader and determine when blog posts are published may also be important features to consider.
+Being able to quickly and easily create content is equally, if not more important, as well as being able to do so from a mobile device.

 Social publishing/communities

-Developing online communities and making them available to a larger audience requires a much larger range of functions than by a simple blog.
+Developing online communities and making them available to a larger audience requires a much larger range of features than managing a simple blog does.
 This is mostly because online communities target active user groups instead of passive readers.
-Ideally, content is created not only by the site’s operator, but by the members as well (user-generated content).
-The basic system of social publishing solutions is usually modular in design and can be extended by certain web 2.0 functions if necessary.
+Ideally, the site has content that is created by the site operator as well as (user-generated content).
+Social publishing solutions are usually modular in design and can be expanded with certain web 2.0 features if necessary.

-No matter which field you choose, every online project starts with a suitable domain.
-To check whether your domain of choice is available, you can easily use our Domain Checker to run a domain name search.
+No matter which category your project falls into, every online project starts with a domain.
+You can use our Domain Checker to check whether the domain you want to use is available.

-Numerous content management solutions by major project communities are available open source.
-These are referred to as open source software.
-With open source CMS, the system and the program code are freely accessible, and the source code can, in principle, be viewed by anyone.
-Users are allowed to make changes, improvements, and extensions, and to adapt the CMS to individual requirements.
+Many content management systems are available as open-source software through major project communities.
+With an open-source CMS, the system and the program code are freely accessible.
+The source code of the CMS can, in principle, be viewed by anyone.
+Users are allowed to make changes, improvements, add extensions and to adapt the CMS to their individual requirements.

-The opposite of open source software is proprietary software.
-Here, the CMS is developed by a particular company and distributed as a commercial project.
-The use of proprietary management systems is usually associated with the acquisition of a paid license.
-The source code is not available to users.
+The opposite of open-source software is proprietary software.
+Here, the CMS is developed by a company and distributed as a commercial project.
+To use a proprietary management system, you usually need to purchase a license, and users do not have access to the source code.

-Open source software, on the other hand, is often available without licensing costs.
-Such solutions are therefore particularly attractive for companies from an economic standpoint.
-In terms of technological developments, established open source CMS systems are no worse than the proprietary solutions.
+Open-source software, on the other hand, is often available without licensing costs.
+That’s why these solutions are, from an economic standpoint, particularly attractive for companies.
+In terms of technological developments, established open-source CMS are in no way inferior to proprietary solutions.
 High-level developer communities are behind some of the most famous projects, such as WordPress or TYPO3.
 Extensive documentation and a transparent development process also ensure that software errors and security gaps are resolved promptly.

-The most popular solution by far to publish content quickly and cost-effectively is WordPress.
-According to BuiltWith W3Techs, who analyze CMS usage, almost 40% of websites worldwide use the open CMS.
-Other open source projects in the top ten most popular software solutions for website operation are Joomla! and Drupal.
+The most popular solution for publishing content quickly and cost-effectively is by far WordPress.
+According to W3Techs, a company that analyzes CMS usage, over 40% of websites worldwide use the open-source CMS.
+Other open source projects in the top ten most popular software solutions for operating websites are Joomla! and Drupal.

 CMS | Market share |

-Open source solutions are also popular worldwide, according to statistics.
-Many online shops put their trust in the e-commerce platform Magento, Shopify’s system, or the French online shop software PrestaShop.
-The success of these systems shows that open source products can hold their own against standard solutions when it comes to commercial website operation.
-Website builders from commercial providers are in some cases, also greatly popular.
+According to statistics, open-source solutions are also popular worldwide.
+Many online shops put their trust in the e-commerce platform Magento, Shopify’s system or the French shop software PrestaShop.
+The success of these systems shows that open-source products can hold their own against standard solutions when it comes to operating commercial websites.
+Website builders from commercial providers are also very popular in some cases.

 - Installation and configuration